ldurback/Research/README.md

-# Solving Polynomials with an Extended Complex Geometric Algebra
+# Factoring Polynomials with an Extended Complex Geometric Algebra

-The geometric algebra can be extended so that it is algebraically closed.
+The geometric algebra can be extended so that it is algebraically closed (in the sense that every polynomial can be analytically factored into linear parts).
 By adding algebraic closure, we sacrifice a few properties.

+# Motivation

+By having a higher dimensional algebra where every polynomial can be factored, we can solve any high dimensional linear pde.

 # Guide for making the Geometric Algebra algebraically closed